MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 ## Install on Windows

 1. Download the installation shell script from http://aka.ms/mls-py.
+This script installs Anaconda 4.2.12, which includes Python 3.5.2, along with all packages listed previously.

 1. Run the script AS AN ADMINISTRATOR to install the interpreter and packages.
-Anaconda 4.2.0, which includes Python 3.5.2, is installed along with all packages listed previously.

 ## Install on Linux